Evident-Industrial/NDE_Open_File_Format/site/docs/examples/index.md

 # Examples

+This is where theory meets practice!

-Where theory meets practice.
-Explore our library of example files and code snippets for a deeper understanding of the .nde format.
+Explore our library of example files and code snippets to gain a deeper understanding of the .nde format.

 <div class="grid cards" markdown>